jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/FAQ/FAQ.md

 # FAQ
 ## Current Types Supported by Cloud Database
-The current types supported by the database are MySQL 5.6, MySQL 5.7, Percona 5.7, SQL Server 2008 R2 Enterprise Edition, SQL Server 2012 Enterprise Edition, SQL Server 2014 Enterprise Edition, SQL Server 2016 Enterprise Edition, and there will be more available database types later.
+The current types supported by the database are JCS for MySQL 5.6, JCS for MySQL 5.7, JCS for Percona 5.7, JCS for SQL Server 2008 R2 Enterprise Edition, JCS for SQL Server 2012 Enterprise Edition, JCS for SQL Server 2014 Enterprise Edition, JCS for SQL Server 2016 Enterprise Edition, and there will be more available database types later.

 ## VM's Failure to Access RDS
 Following conditions shall be met for the VM accessing RDS: